cowrie/cowrie/INSTALL.md

 ## Step 5: Install configuration file

-Take a look at the configuration file and make changes as desired.
-The defaults work well in most cases.
+The configuration for Cowrie is stored in cowrie.cfg.dist and cowrie.cfg.
+Both files are read, where entries from cowrie.cfg take precedence.
+The .dist file can be overwritten on upgrades, cowrie.cfg will not be changed.
+To run with a standard configuration, there is no need to change anything.
+To enable telnet, for example, create cowrie.cfg and input only the following:

 ```
-$ cp cowrie.cfg.dist cowrie.cfg
+[telnet]
+enabled = true
 ```

 ## Step 6: Generate a DSA key

 This step should not be necessary, however some versions of twisted are not compatible.
 To avoid problems in advance, run:

 ```
 $ cd data